-The Queensland-based brand is focused on outstanding craftmanship, manufacturing and service.
+The brand is focused on outstanding craftsmanship, manufacturing and service.
 Founders Ian MacFarlane and Susie Wall both have decades of experience in the furniture industry, and a deep understanding of the aspects of design which make comfort and luxury a reality.

 The company’s name is inspired by Ian’s great, great uncle, James Stewart, a Scottish émigré who opened one of the first department stores in Australia on Brisbane’s Queen Street in 1860.
 James Stewart & Co. was revolutionary for its time, with custom home furnishings and manufacturing a key focus.